 To add Future Repertoire, follow the steps below:

-• Login and click on “Edit” on your Operabase profile
+- Login and click on “Manage profile” on your Operabase profile

 Examples of Future Repertoire: